Kolapo-code/Booker/README.md

 ```

 ## Conlusion
 We had so much fun while working on this project, each time we would refine and update what we have done.
 We have more to work on but this is the initial version of the API.
-We would be happy if developers used it to creat interfaces.
+We would be happy if developers used it to create interfaces.
-By the way bellow is a meme about our collaboration, it was a fun battle.
+By the way, below is a meme about our collaboration, it was a fun battle.

 https://github.com/jinDeHao/Booker/assets/70861727/f274584c-3b7a-476e-b285-a0bfd2d5968e